kubedb/docs/docs/guides/singlestore/monitoring/alerting.md

 # SingleStore Alerting with Prometheus

 This tutorial shows you how to configure Prometheus-based alerting for a KubeDB-managed SingleStore cluster using the `singlestore-alerts` Helm chart.
+This chart also bundles a Grafana dashboard that it imports automatically through a post-install Job — no separate dashboard chart is required.

 ## Before You Begin